*Spoilers*

-Recently read Lookism again (because I’m still not travelling and it’s too cold to hike… thanks, covid/the weather).
-While Lookism as a whole has strayed far from it’s original premise, unlike other manwhas *coughs in True Beauty* it still manages to be entertaining, coherent, and thoughtful.
+The webtoon Lookism as a whole has strayed far from its original premise.
+However, unlike other manwhas *coughs in True Beauty* it still manages to be entertaining, coherent, and thoughtful.

-The story of Olly Wang and Hostel made me wonder what exactly makes a family?
-Was Olly Wang just a selfish, sociopathic, piece of trash or were his actions, up to an extent, understandable and even sympathetic?
+The story of Olly Wang and Hostel is one such example.
+Has nothing to do with lookism, but was a thoughtful story arc that made me wonder what exactly makes a family?
+Was Olly Wang just a selfish, sociopathic piece of trash or were his actions, up to an extent, understandable?

 The runaway fam is born and things are good for about two seconds.